Cognitive decline is a scary thought but like most illnesses, the sooner you start to address it, the better your likely outcomes.

 As I said earlier, getting in early to pick up things before they develop is a smart thing to do.
 So, consider the following:

 - Know your numbers – cholesterol, fasting insulin, fasting blood glucose, hsCRP, albumin/globulin ratio, B12/folate, ferritin waist/hip ratio and blood pressure are good places to start.
 Get baseline assessments and monitor trends over time.

 - Address any underlying illnesses or health conditions

 - Consider targeted nutritional and herbal supplements to support nutritional vulnerabilities and to aid in the management of underlying causes of disease, inflammation and metabolic dysfunction.

 The list of things you can do is long and will really depend on your individual health and risk factors.
-You can make a good start by following the steps above but to maximise your health, work with a naturopath or nutritionally-trained healthcare provider to ensure you get exactly what you need in the right dose and at the right time.
+You can make a good start by following the steps above but to maximise your health.
+If you are struggling with any of them, work with a naturopath or healthcare provider trained in functional medicine.
+We can help you understand your numbers, make a holistic assessment of your health and help you with the best supplements at the right dose and at the right time.